cheat.sh/share/intro.txt

 ## :learn

-If you are just start learning a new programming language, and you have no
+If you are just starting to learn a new programming language and you have no

-distinct queries for the moment, cheat.sh can be a good starting point too.
+distinct queries for the moment, cheat.sh can be a good starting point.
 As

-to learning programming languages from scratch (and not only them).
+(but not limited) to learning programming languages from scratch.

 If you want start learning a new programming language, do (use less -R because